 Track Water Usage

-Our Customer Advantage Portal is a free tool where customers can track their real-time usage and receive alerts when there is a spike in water usage.
+Our Customer Advantage Portal is a free tool where customers can track their usage and receive alerts when there is a spike in water usage.
 Setting usage alerts can help you detect costly water leaks in your property.
-To learn more about how to track your real-time water usage and receive usage alerts, please visit our Check Your Water Usage page.
+To learn more about how to track your water usage and receive usage alerts, please visit our Check Your Water Usage page.